any-docs/css/content/reference/properties/timeline-scope/index.md

 }
 ```

-We set `--my-scroller` as the {{cssxref("scroll-timeline-name")}} on the scrolling element that should provide the scroll progress timeline for our animated element.
-We add {{cssxref("overflow")}} to enable scrolling, adding a background color to make its boundary visible.
-We set a large {{cssxref("height")}} on the contents of our scrolling element so the element actually scrolls.
+We set `--my-scroller` as the `scroll-timeline-name` on the scrolling element that should provide the scroll progress timeline for our animated element.
+We add `overflow` to enable scrolling, adding a background color to make its boundary visible.
+We set a large `height` on the contents of our scrolling element so the element actually scrolls.

 ```css
 .scroller {